 She volunteered for the procedure that meant she was wide awake during brain surgery.

 There are four main kinds of chronic pain.

 You may experience any or all of these types of pain at the same time.

-Chronic pain is not a disease, just a symptom, and the only way to cure it is to successfully treat the problem causing it.
+Chronic pain is a symptom, not a disease, and the only way to cure it is to successfully treat the problem causing it.
 However, there are a lot of treatments that can make your pain less severe in the short term, and which you can use to manage times when your pain is especially bad.

 You may find that over-the-counter pain medications such as ibuprofen, aspirin or paracetamol help to reduce your pain.
 Make sure you read the label thoroughly and do not take more than recommended.
 If possible, speak to a health professional before getting into the habit of regularly taking painkillers.

 If your pain is very bad, your doctor may offer you prescription medications such as opioids.
 These can help with even severe chronic pain: however, they have a range of side effects and are often very addictive.
 You should make sure, before starting these painkillers, that you have had a frank and open discussion with a health professional about the possible side effects, and that you understand the options.

 Some people also find that cannabis derivatives, such as hemp oil or CBD medication, is effective against chronic pain.

 If your pain is caused by a problem with the nerves in your skin, you may be offered capsaicin patches or gel.
 This helps by overstimulating the nerves, temporarily reducing pain in the area.
 You should only use capsaicin on the advice of a health professional, as it can be damaging to the skin.

 TENS (transcutaneous electrical nerve stimulation) is a technique that can help with pain caused by the nervous system.
 You will have small electrodes attached to your skin, and a low-voltage electric current is passed through them.
 This stimulates the nerves under the skin.
 Many people find that this relaxes their muscles and lessens their pain.